China Sourcing Agents

 • Running (10 km/h): ±10–15 BPM is common for budget OEM firmware — motion artifact compensation is the key variable

 Request 5–10 sample units and run the comparison test before approving mass production firmware.
 Most OEM factories will not proactively provide this validation data.
+For a real-world example, see our US Startup Smart Watch case study.

 UN 38.3 for Battery in Air Freight